marlonvets/DSTI_DevopsProject/README.md

   docker-compose rm
 ```
  #### 3. Kubernetes/Minikube
- The application is exposed on port 30000 which may not be open by default in minikube,
+1. The application is exposed on port 3000 which may not be open by default in minikube,
  to ensure the port is available, start minkube with the command below:
    ```
-minikube start --extra-config=apiserver.service-node-port-range=1-10000
+minikube start --extra-config=apiserver.service-node-port-range=1-5000
 ```

- The aplication can be started as kubernetes cluster using the command below:
+ 2. The aplication can be started as kubernetes cluster using the command below:
    ```
 kubectl apply -f web-service.yaml,web-deployment.yaml,redis-deployment.yaml,data-persistentvolumeclaim.yaml
 ```
 This will deploy a single instance of the application, with a network and a persistent volume.

+3. On windows you will have to run the command `minikube service web` to expose the configured service.
+This will allow you to connect to the application from the host on `http://localhost:3000/`

+4. To see the pods running on the instance run the command `kubectl get pods`
+5. To see the services running on the instance run the command `kubectl get services`
+6. To delete the service run `kubectl delete service <name of service>` or on this case `kubectl delete service web`
+7. To delete the a deployment run the command `kubectl delete deployment <deployment name>` or on this case `kubectl delete deployment web` and `kubectl delete deployment redis`
+8. To delete the entire instance run `minikube delete`